1. Taking selfies is a national sport

 So this incident is just a proof that in the biggest Portuguese-speaking country of the world, the male homosexuality is something already long-established and somehow socially accepted (just as a piece of advice, if you are a straight guy, please make sure you never enter a gay club, otherwise will you face the biggest sexual harassment of your life, as these guys approach for real and in a very direct, almost aggressive way).

-In such a time in which the traditional values are so distorted, thrown in the garbage can and replaced by vain, modern trends, it is then no surprise that women are already fingering and “scissoring” one another.
+In such a time where the traditional values are so distorted, thrown in the garbage can and replaced by vain, modern trends, it is then no surprise that women are already fingering and “scissoring” one another.

 And believe me that I can support what I am claiming, not only from what I have been noticing since I returned to Brazil in 2014 – how women behave in general, on the streets, on the clubs, on the social network – but because I was also a “victim” of this new trend, the last time I visited Brazil in 2016 during the Carnival.